network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Due to the HTTP-centric approach of the measurement methodology a number of factors come into play that influence the results.
-Namely, the client-side networking stack (from the top of the HTTP-layer all the way down to the physical layer), the network (including potential transparent HTTP "accelerators"), and the server-side networking stack.
+Namely, the client-side networking stack (from the top of the HTTP-layer all the way down to the physical layer), the network (including potential “transparent” HTTP "accelerators"), and the server-side networking stack.
 The following outlines how each of these contributes to the responsiveness.

 ### Client side influence

 As the driver of the measurement, the client-side networking stack can have a large influence on the result.
 The biggest influence of the client comes when measuring the responsiveness in the uplink direction.
-Load-generation will cause queue-buildup in the transport layer as well as the HTTP layer.
-Additionally, if the network's bottleneck is on the first hop, queue-buildup will happen at the layers below the transport stack (e.g., NIC firmware).
+Load-generation can cause queue-buildup in the transport layer as well as the HTTP layer.
+Additionally, if the network's bottleneck is on the first hop, queue-buildup can happen at the layers below the transport stack (e.g., in the outgoing network interface).

 Each of these queue build-ups may cause latency and thus low responsiveness.
-A well designed networking stack would ensure that queue-buildup in the TCP layer is kept at a bare minimum with solutions like TCP_NOTSENT_LOWAT {{RFC9293}}.
+A well designed networking stack would ensure that queue-buildup in the TCP layer is kept at a bare minimum with solutions like TCP\_NOTSENT\_LOWAT {{RFC9293}}.
 At the HTTP/2 layer it is important that the load-generating data is not interfering with the latency-measuring probes.
 For example, the different streams should not be stacked one after the other but rather be allowed to be multiplexed for